Biochemistry and Molecular Biology

 COURSEWORK

-• biochemistry seminar (BIOC 530), unless a similar graduate-level course was previously taken as part of MSc coursework
+• biochemistry seminar (BIOC 630), unless BIOC 530 or a similar graduate-level course was previously taken as part of MSc coursework

 Graduate students can pursue these and other faculty research and teaching interests: